MDD Working Group Leadership

 Latest Results

-The genomics of depression are notoriously complex, requiring very large samples to detect meaningful effects across the entire genome.
+The genomics o f depression are notoriously complex, requiring very large samples to detect meaningful effects across the entire genome.

 Publications